AlreadyTakenJonas/bachelorThesisSummary/README.md

                         Default=PROGRAMMPATH/res/muellersimulation.txt
   -c [COMMENT [COMMENT ...]], --comment [COMMENT [COMMENT ...]]
-                        comment that will be added to the output file
+                        comment that will be added to the output file -a, --append          if enabled the output file will not be overwritten, but the new results will be appended to the output file
+  -r, --raw-output      controls the format of the output file.
+If enabled the
+                        results will be written as a easy parseable table.
+                        Useful for post processing large amount of data.
+  -s, --silent          if enabled the final output will be only written to
+                        file and not printed on the screen -lsr LASER LASER LASER LASER, --laser LASER LASER LASER LASER the initial polarisation state of the simulation, encoded as stokes parameters.
+It is possible to pass more than one stokes vector by using the flag multiple times.
+Default=1 1 0 0
 ```
 The simulation will print its results in a file and on the screen.
 The file can be specified by the `-o/--output` option.
+The `-lsr/--laser` flag defines the initial polarisation state of the simulation.
+Using the flag multiple times allows you to run multiple simulations at the same time.
+The polarisation state is defined by the four stokes parameters of the stokes vector.
+Only physically valid vectors will be accepted.
+See the literature or google for an explanation on how stokes vectors work.
+There is a bug in the external command line argument parser argparse: You can't enter negative numbers in scientific notations (like -1e3).
+The number will be mistaken for a command line flag.
+However, writing -1000 is accepted by argparse.

 ## The Input Files